-The Directors have outlined in the Operating and Financial Review above that they expect to continue to derive income from the CZM collaboration over the next year, as well as achieving sales of Five 2 (ViewnVivo), the second-generation pre-clinical and translational research product.
-The Company expects to develop a system suitable for marketing for clinical use and to seek regulatory approval for the clinical use of this system in one or more cancer applications.
-The Company also expects to complete Stage 2 of its breast cancer trial and commence Stage 3 of the trial in one or more medical centres.
+The Directors have outlined in the Operating and Financial Review above that they expect to continue to derive income from the CZM collaboration over the next year, as well as achieving sales of FIVE2 (ViewnVivo) systems, the second-generation pre-clinical and translational research product.
+The consolidated entity expects to further develop its own (InVivage®) device suitable for in human clinical use and to seek regulatory approval for the clinical use of this system in oral cancer screening and/or surgical margin determination.
+The consolidated entity also expects to complete Stage 2 of its breast cancer trial and commence Stage 3 of the trial in one or more Australian medical centres.